ABOUT US

 In 2001 Tony designed and built the large extension to the rear/right of the main house.
 In 2005 Tony designed and built the church and healing centre to the right of the house along with the associated footpath, garden and patio.

 When Susan and Tony bought ‘Roundhills’ in 1995 they changed the name to Harmony Country Lodge and began a process of improvements starting with re-roofing and building the entrance steps.
 The windows were all replaced and the interior completely re-decorated.
 Each room was given a name in harmony with the ambience of the house.
 Tony designed the East Wing, which was built in 2001 and then in 2005 he also designed the building that is now Harmony Church and Healing Sanctuary.
-After Susan’s interior decor input, this was consecrated on 18 February 2006 and is now a registered place of worship for the Solemnization of Marriage.
+After Susan’s interior decor input, this was consecrated on 18 February 2006 and is now a registered place of worship for the Solemnization of Marriage and other services including funerals, renewal of marriage vows, and church services.

 ABOUT THE AREA